-UGC invites nominations from the Universities and National Institutes to present these awards.
+UGC invites nominations from Universities and National Institutes.

 The nominations received are scrutinized by a committee of experts in the specified areas.
-The shortlisted scholars are requested to supply the requisite documents in support of their work.
+The shortlisted scholars are requested to provide the required documents in support of their work.

-The members of the Selection Committees and the members of the University Grants Commission are not eligible for the nominations under the scheme.
+The members of the Selection Committees and the University Grants Commission are not eligible for the nominations under the scheme.

 This award is an annual national award that consists of INR 1 Lakh rupees’ prize amount and a citation.

-Note: Selection Procedure is same as the above two awards.
+Note: Selection Procedure is same as previous ones.